winitzki/scall/tutorial/programming_dhall.md

 For convenience, we will use the type constructor `Fmap_t` defined earlier and write the type signature of `fmap` as `fmap : Fmap_t F`.

-Type constructors such as lists and trees are covariant in their type arguments.
+Church-encoded type constructors such as lists and trees are covariant in their type arguments.

 As an example, let us implement the `fmap` method for the type constructor `Tree` in the curried Church encoding: